gdshen/paper_notes/README.md

 # paper_notes
-> Paper notes for face related analysis using deep learning
+> Paper notes for face related analysis using deep learning.
+> The more stars, the more recommended.
 >
 > Due to the lack of support for mathjax rendering in github markdown file, maybe you need install an extension [here](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) in chrome to view the math equation correctly.